Information Security Policy

 This Policy and the ISMS are reviewed at least annually, or whenever significant changes occur to the business, risk landscape or regulatory requirements.
 Improvements are informed by risk assessments, incident analysis and performance monitoring.

-Internal and external audits are conducted to ensure the effectiveness of the ISMS and continued compliance with ISO/IEC 27001:2022.
+Internal and external audits are conducted to ensure the effectiveness of the ISMS and continued compliance with ISO/IEC 27001:2022, ISO/IEC 42001:2023 and, where applicable, Royal Decree 311/2022 (ENS).

 Switch The Language